JuanchoSL/Validators/README.md

 ### Alternative validations (OR) over values

-You can perform a alternative checks over the values in order to accept it if pass ANY of some condicions
+You can perform some alternative checks over the values in order to accept it if pass ANY of some condicions

 ```php
 $validator = new StringValidations();